Pafycio/Pendomotion/README.md

 # Pendomotion
-Game inspired by the old Atari game Locomotion
+Game inspired by the old Amiga game Locomotion

 # You need
 Python 2.7.x